mobeigi/fb2cal/README.md

    5. Create Credentials (**OAuth client ID**)
    5. Download credentials JSON file
 3. Rename credentials JSON file to **credentials.json** and put it in the `src` folder
 4. Rename `config/config-template.ini` to `config/config.ini` and enter your Facebook email and password as well as a name for your calender to be saved on Google Drive.
+Change `upload_to_drive` to `True`.
 Initially, the value for the **drive_file_id** field should be empty.
 5. Install required python modules
 `pip install -r requirements.txt`
 6. Run script manually once for testing purposes: